Trawniki men: End and post-war

 The Trawniki training camp was dismantled in July 1944 because of the approaching frontline.
-The last 1,000 Hiwis forming the SS Battalion Streibel led by Karl Streibel himself, were transported west to continue their deeds at the still functioning death camps.
+The last 1,000 Hiwis forming the SS Battalion Streibel led by Karl Streibel himself, were transported west to still functioning death camps.
 The Jews of the adjacent Trawniki labor camp were massacred in November 1943 during Aktion Erntefest.
 Their exhumed bodies were incinerated in Sonderaktion 1005 by Sonderkommandos from Milejów who in turn were executed on site upon the completion of their task by the end of 1943.
-The Soviets entered the completely empty training facility on July 23, 1944.
-After the war, the Soviet authorities arrested and prosecuted hundreds, possibly as many as one thousand Hiwis who returned home to USSR.
+The Soviets entered the completely empty training facility on 23 July 1944.
+After the war, the Soviet authorities arrested and prosecuted hundreds, possibly as many as one thousand Hiwis who returned home.
 The more conservative number of trials given by Kudryashov is over 140 between 1944 and 1987.
 Those brought to trial in the Soviet Union were tried before both civilian courts and military tribunals.
 Almost all of those tried in the Soviet Union were convicted and some were executed.
 Most were sentenced to a Gulag, and released under the Khrushchev amnesty of 1955.

 The number of Hiwis tried in the West was very small by comparison.
 Six defendants were acquitted on all charges and set free by a West German court in Hamburg in 1976 including commandant Streibel.
 The main difference between them and the Trawnikis apprehended in the Soviet Union was that the former claimed lack of awareness and left no live witnesses who could testify against them, while the latter were charged with treason and therefore were doomed from the start.
 In the U.S. some 16 former Hiwi guards were denaturalized.